hasura/graphql-engine/docs/graphql/manual/remote-schemas/index.rst

 Step 2: Merge remote schema
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To merge your remote schema with the GraphQL Engine's auto-generated schema, head to the ``Remote Schemas`` tab of the console and click on the ``Add`` button.
+To merge your remote schema with the GraphQL engine's auto-generated schema, head to the ``Remote Schemas`` tab of the console and click on the ``Add`` button.

 .. thumbnail:: ../../../img/graphql/manual/business-logic/add-remote-schemas-interface.png

 You need to enter the following information:

-- **Remote Schema name**: an alias for the remote schema that must be unique on an instance of the GraphQL Engine.
+- **Remote Schema name**: an alias for the remote schema that must be unique on an instance of the GraphQL engine.
 - **GraphQL server URL**: the endpoint at which your remote GraphQL server is available.
 This value can be entered manually or by specifying an environment variable that contains this information.